MrIdez/MrIdez/README.md

 I'm Guillaume Baron, student in first year of Bachelor Universitaire de Technologie(BUT) in Lannion (Britany, France).

-You will find on this Github all my projects that I realized during my studies:
+You will find on this GitHub all my projects that I realized during my studies:

 * [Project in Python](https://github.com/MrIdez/projet-python)